 Differentiation From First Principles

 Gradient of a Curve

 A curve does not have a constant gradient.
 At any point on a curve, the gradient is equal to the gradient of the tangent at that point (a tangent to a curve is a line touching the curve at one point only).
-For example, the gradient of the below curve at A is equal to the gradient of the tangent at A, which is XY.
+For example, the gradient of the below curve at A is equal to the gradient of the tangent at A (in green).

 An approximation to the gradient at any point can be found by drawing a chord.
 A chord joins together two points on a curve.
 The closer together these two points are, the closer one gets to the actual gradient of the graph at the point in question.

 Therefore in the above diagram, AB and AC are chords.
-The gradient at A is closer to the gradient of AC than AB, since the chord AC is shorter.
+The gradient at A is closer to the gradient of AB than AC, since the chord AB is shorter.
 Every time one makes the chord shorter, the gradient of the chord gets closer and closer to the gradient of the curve at A. Eventually, when the chord becomes so short that it is a tangent, the gradient of the graph will equal the gradient of this tangent.